VuKhoa23/WhereAndWhen/README.md

 Have you ever wanted to keep track of the places you have visited but lacked a tool to do so?
 With WhereAndWhen, you can save all your journeys and plan for upcoming trips.
 This app addresses users' real needs with a friendly and easy-to-use interface.

+Initially, I wanted to create this application to solely serve my own travel management needs since I am someone who enjoys traveling to different places.
+However, as I continued developing its features, I realized that this app could address the travel management needs of others as well.

 Let's get started with WhereAndWhen!

 ## Distinctiveness and Complexity